-A professional business dashboard empowers anyone on your team to immediately create charts and automated reports and share them with the right decision-makers.
+A professional business dashboard software empowers anyone on your team to immediately create charts and automated reports and share them with the right decision-makers.
 Any team member, from CEO to junior manager, has the ability to discover, visualise, present and share data any way they deem relevant.
 Whether you want to see critical customer KPIs or last month’s sales figures, the numbers you need are only a few clicks away.

-While these tools have been available to upper management for years, this unprecedented level of access democratises decision-making and engages every employee in the bottom line.
+While these dashboarding tools have been available to upper management for years, this unprecedented level of access democratises decision-making and engages every employee in the bottom line.
 Let’s see the most eminent benefits of utilising such software in more detail.

 Imagine that your sales team is presenting to a potential client, on the verge of closing a sale, when a question arises about past performance, financial efficiency, future predictions, or any of a host of factors.
 Out comes your phone or tablet, and seconds later, the data is charted, providing context simultaneously.
-This is just one scenario where performance dashboard software brings added value to businesses, and now we will explain dashboard features and benefits to any business that implements these modern solutions into its workflow:
+This is just one scenario where performance data dashboard software brings added value to businesses, and now we will explain dashboard features and benefits to any business that implements these modern solutions into its workflow:

 You gain a consistent view of KPIs: All your key performance indicators (KPIs) become visible from a centralised location, formed on a single screen, no matter the data source(s) you need to utilise.
 You can easily connect flat files, CRM- and ERP data, databases, helpdesk, social media, and many more, that will provide you with instant access to all the business information you might gather and need to analyse.
 That way, as a non-technical user you can fully explore your datasets with the help of a KPI dashboard and obtain a consistent, unified view of your business metrics, without relying on additional assistance from other departments.

 You empower everyone to explore data: Back in the days the IT department had the full responsibility to code the required information or generate reports that would take days, if not weeks.
-Modern solutions cut the middleman and provide the user with a drag-and-drop interface which enables you to explore the data on your own.
+Modern solutions cut the middleman and provide the user with a drag-and-drop interface that enables you to explore the data on your own.
 This self-service approach empowers you to create and analyse your own dashboard, without writing a single line of SQL code by simply selecting the desired chart, and dropping it onto the required area.
 Your data is immediately visualised, and you don’t need to wait for the analysis for hours or days.
 Powerful online data analysis tools will do all the hard work for you.

 You get real-time updates: Real-time is all the rage these days, and why shouldn’t it be?
-Just think - your data automatically updated without the tedious and error-prone practice of manually entering new information.
+Just think - your data is automatically updated without the tedious and error-prone practice of manually entering new information.
 A real time dashboard allows you to monitor activity as it happens throughout your business processes.
 Your charts and reports are updated continuously in less than a second after the action occurs.
 Gone are the days of a decision-maker requesting a report for a meeting that gets rescheduled leading the report preparer to have to do the work twice.
 No matter when you need to look at the report, the charts are up to date.

 You become more flexible: In recent years, dashboard programs have evolved into scalable SaaS solutions that offer access from anywhere, and at any time.
 The only requirement is an Internet connection, and the software is immediately available.
 Many layers of security will enable you to safely explore your data, no matter where you’re located or if you use a laptop, tablet, or even mobile phone.
 This kind of flexibility empowers users to answer business questions immediately, perform analysis on-the-go, and avoid expensive in-house IT management and maintenance.